Rise and shine! Time to get out your stop watches, exercise your typing fingers, and pick your brains for some creativity.

 Monday’s One-Minute Fiction challenges you to write a complete micro-fiction piece in, you guessed it, one minute, no more, no less (but if you need less than a minute to write a story, you are definitely a pro), based on the prompt provided!

 Your prompt may be a photo, or a word, or a sentence—whatever inspires me, and hopefully inspires you too.

 In my August update post, I promised some Alaska themed prompts.
-I know you’re eager to see more pictures, so without further ado, here is this week’s photo prompt . . .
+So without further ado, here is this week’s one-word prompt . . .

 Now it’s time for the rules.
 I don’t have many, because we all know rules are no fun, but here are the basic logistics for each challenge:

 - Write your story in one minute.
 (Use a stop watch to keep yourself honest. 😉 )

 - Post it to your blog and tag it #1MinFiction.

 - Link it back to this prompt post.

 And that’s it!
 Let’s get to writing, shall we?
 And…